werpu/mona-dish/README.md

 of part of the message.
 * setting the code baseline of the compiled code to es5
 * Messaging will be finalized in version 0.20.x
-* Minor compiler issues fixed in the typings area which could cause typescript warnings
+* Minor compiler issues fixed in the "typings" area which could cause typescript warnings
-* Bidirectional messaging which allows answer/resoponse patterns
+* Bidirectional messaging which allows answer/response patterns
-* Reenabling ie11 compatibility
+* Re-enabling IE11 compatibility
-* basing the messaging on top of the broadcast channel as universal base, the messaging is basically a broadcast channel++ with additoonal functionality
+* basing the messaging on top of the broadcast channel as universal base, the messaging is basically a broadcast channel++ with additional functionality

 ## Version 0.20.++
 * Rxjs connectivity, rxjs is a more popular framework than mona-dish but both have a heavy functional overlap.
-It makes sense to open monadish for rjxs in both directions to be able to combine both frameworks easily
+It makes sense to open mona-dish for rjxs in both directions to be able to combine both frameworks easily
 * RXJS forward connectivity enabled via iterable implementation! you can basically now use streams as iterables